Important Note: I toyed with the idea of calling this product MightyMath for fun. Then my common sense kicked in

 area and takes a tweak to fix.
 You will soon see a debugging tool that

-cells do the work of nearly 100 formulas in a traditional spreadsheet.
+cells do the work of nearly 100 formulae in a spreadsheet.

-take a look at a spreadsheet which simulates the optimal strategy for
+take a look at a table which simulates the optimal strategy for

-roulette, and demonstrates that MightyMath is ready to rise to most any
+roulette and demonstrates that T/Maker is ready to rise to most any

 maximum number of spins.
-MightyMath will bet on your lucky number every
+T/Maker will bet on your lucky number every

 time with a dollar amount that achieves your goal on the first win.
 The